PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 18:27:56
+Last updated: 2024-04-02 18:29:03
-Random Quote: Efficiency is doing things right; effectiveness is doing the right things. - Peter Drucker
+Random Quote: Speak when you are angry, and you will make the best speech you will ever regret. - Ambrose Bierce